Na-ilah/Na-ilah/README.md

 * 🧑🏾‍🏫 Teacher turned Cloud Engineer 🧑🏾‍💻
 * 📝 I write articles on [Medium](https://medium.com/@nneyenu)

-I have put together a few repositories I use in my AWS and DevOPs journey while learning about cloud, if you would like to join me on this journey, these will be a good place to begin
+I have put together a few repositories I use in my AWS and DevOPs journey while learning about cloud, if you would like to join me on this journey, this will be a good place to begin

 | Repository | Description |
 |------------|-------------|